Wendland, Deborah M.

-Dr. Deborah Wendland is an assistant professor of Physical Therapy in the College of Health Professions.
+Dr. Deborah Wendland is an associate professor of Physical Therapy in the College of Health Professions.
 She was awarded her PhD in Applied Physiology from the Georgia Institute of Technology.
 She received her post professional Doctorate in Physical Therapy and Master of Science in Physical Therapy degrees from Washington University in St. Louis.
 She earned her Bachelor of Science in Biology with a neuroscience concentration from Duke University.

-Dr. Wendland is a certified pedorthist and has 20 years of experience as a physical therapist.
+Dr. Wendland is a certified pedorthist and has over 20 years of experience as a physical therapist.
 She currently volunteers at the Diabetic Foot Clinic at the Good Samaritan Health Center in Atlanta.

 Dr. Wendland's current teaching responsibilities include Health Promotion, Wellness, and Fitness Across the Lifespan; Foundational Musculoskeletal Sciences; and Management of the Patient/Client with Integumentary Disorders.